ClearBlade/ClearBlade-Patterns/IoT Device Management/Device Storage/README.md

 - At the bottom of the Code Service that you created, click the ```Test Parameters``` link and click the ```+``` icon to add a new parameter.
 - Enter the parameter name as **device** and copy and paste the JSON Object in the parameter value field.
 - Hit **Save and Test** to execute the Code Service.
-- If all the device is saved successfully, you will get a popup saying 'Added Device' and you are all set!
+- If the device is saved successfully, the newly generated device key will be returned and you are all set!